brookshelley/brookshelley/content/movies.md

 type: movies
 ---

+### Tarot

+A way worse Final Destination.

+### The First Omen

+It would be more fun if I enjoyed this kinda thing but I’ve watched so many of these and they never hit.

+### Stress Positions

+This felt like my limited experience of trans New York, and is also the best pandemic movie.

+### Furiosa

+Rude Tales ass names.

+### Fall Guy

+Stunts are cool.

+### Pulse

+Still hits.

+### Chime

+Honestly expected shōnen bat to appear.
+Perfectly disturbing.

+### Bones and All

+Music wasn’t as good as Challengers but the movie was more fun.

+### Triangle

+Triangle of badness.

+### Challengers

+Not for me.

+### Maboroshi no Hikari

+Koreeda really knows how to make devastating films about family.

+### I Saw the TV Glow

+“I just like TV shows”

+### Ministry of Ungentlemanly Warfare

+Killing nazis is great.

+### Abigail

+Unofficial M4gan?

+### Evil Does Not Exist

+Yow.

+### Arcadian

+Nic Cage being somewhat low-key is always wild.

+### American Gangster

+Ridley Scott has a few slam dunks and this is one of them.

+### Fire Island

+Great camp movie for a camping trip.

+### Mars Express

+Super cool!

+### Argo

+A hoot.

+### Problemista

+One day I will make a brilliant movie to malign my most hated piece of software.

+### Zone of Interest

+The sound.
+Horrifying.

+### Humane

+lol.this would also make a fun play.

+### Monkey Man

+Hell yes.

+### The People’s Joker

+Some brilliance and a lot of silliness.

+### Rebel Moon

+Tell don’t show.

+### Immaculate

+Yawn

+### Civil War

+Holy shit what a movie!

+### Beekeeper

+Absurd but also a totally fun savior fantasy.

+### American Society of Magical Negroes

+Kinda wild that this was also a romantic comedy.

+### Late Night with the Devil

+A wild blend of a lot of horror into a new classic.

 ### Barbie

 Imagine being the only gay Barbie in a world that ignores you.
 Mid as hell.